 New Moon, Venus & Mars (20/2/2015)

-I had a bit of a fight with color profiles with this image too, for some reason Photoshop wasn't applying a profile to the image so it was rendered much darker once in a web browser.
+I had a bit of a fight with color profiles with this image too, for some reason Photoshop wasn’t applying a profile to the image so it was rendered much darker once in a web browser.
 It’s still got something wrong with it, you should be able to see some detail to the hull of the boat when viewing the full-size picture; but some monitors show it totally black, all a bit strange.

 Strong NLC display, high resolution panoramic photography (3/7/2014)